Commercial Lease Types: Gross, Net, NNN, Modified-Gross, and Percentage Leases Explained

 Commercial lease types determine who pays operating expenses.
 Gross leases: landlord pays everything.
 NNN: tenant pays taxes, insurance, and CAM.
 Modified-gross: tenant pays increases above a base year.
 Percentage leases add a sales-based variable component.
 Lease type is the first thing to check before calculating CAM obligations.

-Commercial leases aren't standard forms—they're negotiated documents where the lease type sets the fundamental economic framework for who pays what over the term.
+Commercial leases aren't standard forms.
+They're negotiated documents where the lease type sets the fundamental economic framework for who pays what over the term.
 Understanding each type means understanding the expense allocation logic, not just the label.

 The Spectrum of Commercial Lease Types